zephyrproject-rtos/zephyr/doc/guides/west/troubleshooting.rst

 "'west' is not recognized as an internal or external command, operable program or batch file.'
 **********************************************************************************************

-On Windows, this means that either west is not installed, or your :envvar:`PATH` environment variable does not contain the directory where pip installed :file:`west.exe`.
+On Windows, this means that either west is not installed, or your ``PATH`` environment variable does not contain the directory where pip installed :file:`west.exe`.